nplrkn/alsoran/documentation/design/Connection Management notes.md

 F1AP specifies serialization of procedures for a UE.
 From TS 38.473:
 > Unless explicitly indicated in the procedure specification, at any instance in time one protocol endpoint shall have a maximum of one ongoing F1AP procedure related to a certain UE.
-But the equivalent section in the NGAP document doesn't!

 ## Multiple associations

-There are a maximum of 32.
-See maxnoofTNLAssociations in NGAP ASN.1 - TS38.413.

 ### Between GNB-CU and GNB-DU

 As described in TS38.401, Multiple TNLAs for F1-C: